 We've just completed a detailed series on developing a successful marketing budget.
-Use those articles as a starting point for establishing your budget for 2017.
+Use those articles as a starting point for establishing your annual marketing budget.

 2) Review and Update Your Ideal Customer Profile and Personas